userquin/detect-browser-es/README.md

 - the original tests from `detect-browser`
 - Happy DOM and jsdom tests, except WebdriverIO detection

-To run tests in the browser via WebdriverIO, run one of the following commands:
+To run tests using Vitest Browser with WebdriverIO, run one of the following commands:
 - `nr test-chrome`: Chrome must be installed
 - `nr test-edge`: Edge must be installed
 - `nr test-firefox`: Firefox must be installed